 We believe that the best way to do that is to replace that gas with a combination of hydrogen and biomethane, working in partnership with an increased use of electricity.

 Bringing together all five of Britain’s gas network companies, our Gas Goes Green programme is our response to that challenge.
 The changes that we will introduce through this programme will:

 - Reduce carbon emissions from Britain's homes in a way that means that people can use their heating, hot water and cooking exactly as they are used to, using existing central heating systems to help keep bills down.

 - Use our world-leading expertise to deliver hydrogen and biomethane to homes, offices and industry safely and securely - whilst supporting people’s ability to choose the right appliances for their homes, offices and factories.

-- Create new demand for clean technologies and green gas, stimulating new green industries, supply chains & jobs in communities across the country.
+- Mean that Britain’s gas network companies will deliver long-term, sustainable investment in communities around the country, creating new demand for clean technologies and green gas, stimulating new green industries, supply chains & jobs.

 Investing in net zero

 This workstream considers the decarbonisation commitments made by the networks for RIIO2, for the period 2021-26, as well as future investment work that may be required to deliver net zero.
 Deliverables in this workstream will examine the role the gas networks have in delivering the cost optimal route to a net zero future in a balanced energy system.